-Tales from Tabata is a blog about thoughts on Japan from a former Japanese language student.
-It aims to cover the extraordinary and the underreported about Japan from the perspective of an American-educated, Hong Kong-born quadrilingual millennial.
+Tales from Tabata aims to cover the extraordinary and the underreported about Japan from the perspective of an American-educated, Hong Kong-born quadrilingual millennial.

 Kenneth Lee is the author of Tales from Tabata.
-An alumnus of Georgetown University, he was an exchange student at Waseda University, wrote a number of things for the Georgetown Voice, and learned how to use a rice cooker when he was an undergraduate student at the School of Foreign Service.
+An alumnus of Georgetown University’s School of Foreign Service, he was an exchange student at Waseda University, posed for photos in front of cherry blossoms at the Tidal Basin in Washington, D.C., and wrote a number of things for the Georgetown Voice.
 He is based in Hong Kong.

 As a Waseda student, he lived in Tabata, Tokyo.